tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Country is expected to be either bdq:Empty or, ideally, have a value of "High seas" or an agreed equivalent if material comes from the high seas, or from those portions of Antarctica outside of any sovereign nation.</td>
+			<td>Country is expected to be either bdqval:Empty or, ideally, have a value of "High seas" or an agreed equivalent if material comes from the high seas, or from those portions of Antarctica outside of any sovereign nation.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:country="Eswatini": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:country is bdq:NotEmpty"],[dwc:country="": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:country is bdq:Empty"]</td>
+			<td>[dwc:country="Eswatini": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:country is bdqval:NotEmpty"],[dwc:country="": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:country is bdqval:Empty"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>